haydar100/RVaar/README.md

 Licensed with the The MIT License (MIT)
 See LICENSE.MD

-Before usage you'll need to deploy the WCF webservice.
+1. you'll need to deploy the WCF webservice.
 You can find the webservice in the webservice folder.
-Also you will need to create an database with the provided SQL files you can find the SQL files in the sqlfiles folder.
+2.  create an database with the provided SQL files you can find the SQL files in the sqlfiles folder.

 Screenshot